Yoga Swing Combats Gravity

 With aerial yoga, you can stretch, strengthen and realign (put back in the correct place) almost any part of your body.
 The most common areas to stretch and realign are the upper back, neck and shoulder areas.
 In this case, you would just place the supporting fabric behind the upper back and enjoy, quite passively, the benefits of gravity doing the work for you.

 Hanging in various upside-down positions provides a safe and gentle traction to allow the joints and vertebrae to decompress.
 This makes you feel taller, lighter and completely revitalized upon completion.

 The next video shows gentle lower and upper back release and a variety of inversions you can add to a routine.

 Go For It!

 It is precisely because of the many pleasant surprises you get from being able to safely move in new ways, that progress is achieved so quickly.
-Re-discovering your body is so much fun, you feel like you were a kid again.
-So I really want to encourage you, if you are looking for a new workout system, a new way to become flexible, build strength, improve posture and get into great shape, the yoga swing is definitely the way to go.
+Re-discovering your body is so much fun, you feel like you are a kid again.
+So I really want to encourage you, if you are looking for a new workout system, a new way to become flexible, build strength, improve posture and get into great shape, aerial yoga is definitely the way to go.
 Plus, when you are done being active and energetic, you deserve a good rest.
 When pulled out to its full width, the yoga swing can be used as a huge, flexible and safe hammock to relax, meditate or snooze away the stresses of the day.

 Which Aerial Yoga Swing to Buy?

-I hope you enjoyed finding out more about how to overcome gravity with an aerial yoga swing and will try some of the moves shown in the illustrations and videos above.
+I hope you enjoyed finding out more about how to overcome gravity with aerial yoga and will try some of the moves shown in the illustrations and videos above.
 Using one will definitely help you gain more flexibility, strength and comfort in your body.